jameswalmsley/phabrik/README.md

 It further allows a streamlined workflow, and supports simple interactions with repositories and revisions.

+DIFF reviews can be completed entirely by annotating a diff in VIM, and thread comments can be easily added to tasks and diffs.

 ## Plugins

-Currently phabrik support NeoVim, but we are moving to full ViM compatibility.
-The main tooling is written in python, and can be used to create a plugin for any text editor.
+Phabrik is a a standard VIM plugin, and python tool.
+The plugin is fully compatible with Neovim.

 ## Current Features

-Allows users to sync their phabricator tasks with vimwiki, and modify and update them conveniently.
+Allows users and modify and update tasks from VIM.

   * Task titles, points, and assigned user can be updated using frontmatter.
   * Task discussion threads.